lizhyuxi/lizhyuxi.github.io/_pages/about.md

 - University of California, San Diego (UCSD)
 - Imperial College London (IC)
 - Dartmouth College
+- Pending decisions from a few more universities...

 Each offer represents an incredible opportunity for furthering my academic and professional journey.
 I am grateful for the chance to consider these esteemed institutions and the paths they offer.
 Stay tuned for updates as I make my decision!

 # 📝 Publications